Museum Art Hotel Scholarship Alumni

 Matu Ngaropo – 2003

-In recent years I have been lucky enough to work with Mike Mizrahi and Marie Adams’ company ‘Inside Out Productions’ and their Rugby World Cup Inflatable Ball Project in association with Tourism NZ.
-Performing all over the world to many Dignitaries including Her Majesty The Queen, Helen Clarke, John Key and the IRB President and his international committee.
+Matu was then lucky enough to work with Mike Mizrahi and Marie Adams’ company ‘Inside Out Productions’ and their Rugby World Cup Inflatable Ball Project in association with Tourism NZ, performing all over the world to many Dignitaries including Her Majesty The Queen, Helen Clarke, John Key and the IRB President and his international committee.

-Most recently, Matu has been performing at the Frankfurt Book Fair, notably reading Hone Tuwhare’s Rain.
+Matu performed at the Frankfurt Book Fair, notably reading Hone Tuwhare’s Rain.

 Kate Prior – 2004

-After graduating from Toi Whakaari in 2005 with the help of the Museum Art Hotel Scholarship Dan elected to extend his training in the performing arts by taking a further three years to complete a New Zealand School of Dance Diploma in Dance Performance (Contemporary).
+After graduating from Toi Whakaari in 2005 with the help of the Museum Hotel Scholarship that year, Dan elected to extend his training in the performing arts by taking a further three years to complete a New Zealand School of Dance Diploma in Dance Performance (Contemporary), graduating for the second time at the end of 2008.

 Brooke Williams – 2006